ojaha065/simplePHPLoginSystem/README.md

 _Please note that config options are subject to change.
 Check back often._

 If you checked the /config folder, you probably noticed that there is two different files there.
 What gives?
 The main configuration file is **config.php**.
-It includes settings that are enforced on server level.
+It includes settings that are enforced on the server level.
 You should be mainly editing this file.

-If you are also using front-end demo/sample I provide, then you can/must also edit **config.js** There you can manage how things look for the avarage user. **Please remember that these settings are client-side only and _not_ enforced in any way so they can be edited by users.**
+If you are also using the front-end user interface I provide, then you can/must also edit **config.js** There you can manage how things look for the avarage user. **Please remember that these settings are client-side only and _not_ enforced in any way so they can be edited by users.**

 #### Config options in config.php
 | Option name                  | Description                                                | Default value | Supported values |